coredao-org/CoreDAO-Docs/docs/Core_Ignition/Overview.md

 All Core network participants are eligible, except for those in prohibited jurisdictions or as specified in the Program Terms & Conditions.

 ## Benefits from Participation
-By participating in the Core Ignition user incentive program, users gain access to the thriving ecosystem on Core Chain and have the chance to be involved in exploring groundbreaking applications.
+By participating in the Core Ignition user incentive program, users gain access to the thriving Core ecosystem and have the chance to be involved in exploring groundbreaking applications.
 Core Ignition is designed to grant potential rewards and benefits to network participants based on their overall contribution to Core Ignition initiatives.
 Contributions may include:
  1. Inviting others to engage in Core Ignition;
- 2. Bridging specific assets into Core Chain;
+ 2. Bridging specific assets to Core;
- 3. Holding specific assets in Core Chain;
+ 3. Holding specific assets on Core;
  4. Execute transactions interacting with smart contracts;
  5. Participate in dApps within the Core Ecosystem, including but not limited to DEXs, lending protocol, perpetual futures, etc.